IP-CAM/OpencartFeedClick2Buy/Readme.txt

         then
         Go to the Admin area and login
         Open System - Users - User groups
-        Choose the required group(s) and give them the rights for feed/idealo_csv Go to Extentions - Product feeds
+        Choose the required group(s) and give them the rights for feed/click2buy_csv Go to Extentions - Product feeds
-        Install idealo CSV
+        Install click2buy CSV
-        Edit idealo CSV and save your settings.
+        Edit click2buy CSV and save your settings.

 DISCLAIMER